jessicast1897/CA-2_eMail_Spam_Detector_w-NaiveBayes/README.md

-# CA-2_Spam_Email_Detector
-using a set of emails to train a learning model to detect spam email.

-- Emails in each folder are randomly mixed.
-- **Spam emails** are identified by file names that begin with `spmsg`.
-- **Non-spam emails** follow a numeric naming convention.
+# CA02 – Email Spam Classification using Naive Bayes

+## Overview
+This project implements an email spam classifier using a supervised machine learning approach based on the Naive Bayes algorithm.
+Emails are classified as Spam (1) or Not Spam (0) using word frequency information extracted from the email text.
+The implementation follows the design and sample code provided for CA02 and includes additional refactoring for clarity and efficiency.
 ---

+## Dataset Structure
+The dataset is organized into two folders located in the same directory as the notebook:
+./train-mails
+./test-mails
+Emails in each folder are randomly mixed.
+Spam emails can be identified by file names that begin with spmsg.
+Non-spam emails follow a numeric naming convention.
+---

 ## Approach
 The solution uses a **Bag-of-Words** representation to convert emails into numerical feature vectors.

-### High-Level Steps
+High-Level Steps:
 1. Read and preprocess all training emails.
 2. Remove non-alphabetic tokens and single-character words.
 3. Build a vocabulary using the **3000 most frequent words** from the training set.